starkware-bitcoin/simply/README.md

 - `--prune` - Prune the program using the provided witness (may limit reusability)
 - `--target-dir <PATH>` - Output directory for compiled artifacts (default: `./target`)

 **Output:** Build artifacts are saved as JSON files containing the compiled program and optional witness data.
+The build process also displays node bounds and the padding required for your program.
+Padding represents extra space your program should occupy to compensate for execution resources.
+Since Bitcoin doesn't have the concept of gas, everything is measured in weight units.

 ### Run